hsa-ees/asterics/README.md

 Image processing on embedded platforms is a challenging task, especially when implementing extensive computer vision applications.
 Field-programmable gate arrays (FPGAs) offer a suitable technology to accelerate image processing by customized hardware.

-*ASTERICS* ("Augsburg Sophisticated Toolbox for Embedded Real-time Image Crunching Systems") is a modular framwork to perform various real-time image processing tasks.
-It offers modules and interfaces to perform various image processing including support for complex operations such as natural feature detection based on the *SURF* algorithm or variants of the *Generalized Hough Transform*.
+*ASTERICS* ("Augsburg Sophisticated Toolbox for Embedded Real-time Image Crunching Systems") is a modular framework to perform various real-time image processing tasks.
+It offers modules and interfaces to perform various image processing tasks including support for complex operations such as natural feature detection based on the *SURF* algorithm or variants of the *Generalized Hough Transform*.
+To simplify the process of developing and implementing image processing systems, ASTERICS includes the system generator /Automatics/.
+Automatics enables the generation of ASTERICS hardware descriptions including software drivers or entire IP-Cores from concise Python scripts.

 This repository contains the core and free components of the *ASTERICS* framework.
-A list of publications and further information on the project can be found on the home page of the [Efficient Embedded Systems](http://ees.hs-augsburg.de) group at the University of Applied Sciences Augsburg.
+A list of publications and further information on the project can be found on the home page of the [Efficient Embedded Systems](https://ees.hs-augsburg.de) group at the University of Applied Sciences Augsburg.

 ---

 ## Getting Started

-To get a fast introduction on how to use the ASTERICS framework, we advise you to take a look at the [ASTERICS manual](https://raw.githubusercontent.com/hsa-ees/asterics/master/doc/asterics-manual.pdf).
+For a brief introduction on how to use the ASTERICS framework, we advise you to take a look at the [ASTERICS manual](doc/asterics-manual.pdf).

 Chapter 2 "Using ASTERICS" gives information on
- * how to setup ASTERICS (2.1) and
+ * how to setup ASTERICS (2.1),
- * how to get startet with the reference demo design (2.2).
+ * how to get startet with the reference demo design (2.2) and
+ * how to design ASTERICS systems using the system generator tool "Automatics" (2.3).

 ## Licensing and Additonal Modules